AN: Revamped version of this chapter posted on 12/9/15

 "Oh please," Detective Williams gave a look to Steve that said he plainly did not believe what was happening.

-Steve glanced at Danny, blushed ever so slightly and turned his back to the other man.
+Steve glanced upwards at Danny's face, blushed ever so slightly and turned his back to the other man.
 He didn't like showing his back to an enemy but there was something about the other man that made him think he was clean.
 He couldn't have been at the HPD long enough to be pulled into whatever dirty operation his father was worried about.
 The HPD was full of Hawaiians who wouldn't be all that willing to trust a haole, especially after such a short amount of time since the man had arrived from the mainland.

 "I, Steven J. McGarrett…do solemnly declare upon my honor and conscience that I will act at all times to the best of my ability and knowledge…I a manner befitting an officer of the law.
 Thank you, Governor."